If your back starts hurting after an hour or two at your desk, the problem is often not just “too much sitting.”

 What is the Best Office Chair for Lower Back Pain?

-Pro Tip: No chair is a magic fix – pair it with proper posture & movement breaks for the best results – see more ways to prevent lower back pain from sitting!
+Pro Tip: No chair is a magic fix – pair it with proper posture & movement breaks for the best results – see more ways to prevent lower back pain from sitting.

 Ergonomic Office Chairs FAQ